 Ekaterina Howard is an English to Russian marketing translator and copywriter.

-In addition to serving as SLD’s Administrator for the second term, she blog for translators and interpreters trying to make their websites more persuasive and go beyond “passion for languages” to find the right clients.
+In addition to serving as SLD’s Administrator (2015-2019), she blogs for translators and interpreters trying to make their websites more persuasive and go beyond “passion for languages” to find the right clients.

 You can connect with her on LinkedIn, catch up with her posts here, or find out more about copywriting and translation services here.